lexmartinez/ocr-electron-vue/README.md

 # build electron application for production
 npm run build

 # lint all JS/Vue component files in `src/`
 npm run lint
 ```

+## Production Notes

+- The OCR engine needs a set of trained data to process the images, in order to execute this app from bundled app/dmg file you should copy the `eng.traineddata` to root folder of you computer.

+- The current release supports only image files.

 ## License